Welcome to the IDEAL® Virtual Learning Center:

 The IDEAL® Virtual Learning Center is a certified CME expert-guided interactive learning experience that provides a scientific presentation consisting of relevant evidence-based disease management information coupled with virtual teaching rounds.

 During the Virtual Gallery, you will be asked to answer questions regarding the scientific presentations.
-This curriculum is designed to provide physicians and nurse professionals an opportunity to improve the diagnosis and management of patients presenting with androgen deficiency.
+This curriculum is designed to provide physicians and nurse professionals an opportunity to enhance their knowledge and skills in providing effective management to patients presenting with androgen deficiency.

 There are 2 corresponding activities in this CME curriculum.
 To participate, you must register at this site.
 Registration and participation are both available at no charge.
 Once you are registered, log in using the link titled Login or Register on the right to enter and select the Curriculum page to begin the program.

-ACTIVITY RELEASE/EXPIRATION DATES: October 2013 through October 2014
+ACTIVITY RELEASE/EXPIRATION DATES: December 2012 through December 2013

 ESTIMATED TIME TO COMPLETE EACH PART OF THIS ACTIVITY: Virtual Education Gallery 15-20 minutes and Virtual Teaching Rounds 20-25 minutes.
 This program must be completed in its entirety.
-This enduring material has been approved for a maximum of 1.0 AMA PRA Category 1 Credit™.
+This online activity has been approved for a maximum of 1.0 AMA PRA Category 1 Credit™.

 Upon completion of this activity, participants will be better able to:

-- Discuss the risks and benefits of testosterone replacement therapy more effectively with your patients
+- Discuss with patients the risks and benefits of testosterone replacement therapy

-This continuing medical education activity should be of substantial interest to endocrinologists, clinical researchers, and other endocrine professionals.
+This continuing medical education activity should be of substantial interest to physicians, nurses, and allied health care professionals, involved in the management of male patients presenting with androgen deficiency.

 Statement of Independence